jason-dgio/implicitly_animated_reorderable_list/README.md

 ### ImplicitlyAnimatedList

 `ImplicitlyAnimatedList` is based on `AnimatedList` and uses the `MyersDiff` algorithm to calculate the difference between two lists and calls `insertItem` and `removeItem` on the `AnimatedListState` for you.
-The computation is done in background, however note that for very long lists the computation can take a while.

 #### Example